wesleysee/dynamix/README.md

 #### Introduction

-Dynamix webGui completely replaces the stock unRAID GUI which comes with version 5.0, do **not** use Dynamix on any prior versions - including the earlier RC candidates of unRAID.
+Dynamix webGui completely replaces the stock unRAID GUI which comes with version 5.0, do **not** use Dynamix webGui on any prior versions - including the earlier RC candidates of unRAID.

 Do **not** mix Dynamix and SimpleFeatures plugins, these are not compatible.